-Merlin Entertainments Group CEO, Nick Varney talked openly to Blooloop about a wide range of issues.
+Merlin Entertainments Group CEO, Nick Varney talked to Blooloop about a wide range of issues.
 These included China, Merlin’s continued international growth, belugas and the challenges of creating successful attractions: “It’s not easy to make money out of theme parks.”

 Merlin Entertainments Group is the world’s second biggest attractions operator after Disney in terms of visitation.
 The UK-based company owns and operates over a hundred and twenty attractions worldwide.
 Its portfolio includes 18 hotels and six holiday villages together with major theme parks such as Thorpe Park, Alton Towers and Heide Park.